 Your Terumah pledge is billed and payable in advance.
 Temple Emanuel accepts payments via cash, check, credit card and bank electronic funds transfer.
 A resignation during the fiscal year does not relieve a member of Terumah or Capital Improvements Fund obligation.

 Temple Emanuel’s fiscal year is June 1 – July 30.

-monthly (due by end of month after receipt of statement)
+Monthly (due by end of the month after receipt of the statement)

 WHAT IS THE CAPITAL IMPROVEMENTS FUND (CIF)?

 The CIF supports major building projects, including repair and renovation of existing facilities.
 All members of Temple Emanuel are required to make a $1,500 pledge to this fund ($750 if you are an individual with no dependent children).
 Payment of this pledge can be made over a period of one to five years, and a deferral (though not a reduction) may be requested due to financial hardship.